rechavez/DDS_401_TeamNI_Case_Study1/R_Code/Natural_Intelligence_Tea_m_-_MSDS_6306_-_Case_Study_01.md

 </table>

+A few datapoints to highlight would be the high concentration of breweries on the west coast (namely California), and very small numbers in the Dakotas.
 Further analysis of brewery location analysis in terms of brewery per capita is available upon request.